dmaerzendorfer/UnitySandbox/README.md

 - A little experiment on 2.5D scenes.

+- A little scene with a 2D ragdoll, it has a floaty player controller with no gravity

 ### Things I want to add in the future:

-- some testing with wacky ragdoll player controllers since I stumbled over it during a game jam (fetality ;) ) check out https://www.youtube.com/watch?v=77h0_iX7dUM&list=PLP_d6nDOwudUeolxSgyJbZdKBLxeBBL34&index=2
+- A Verlet 2d rope simulation with a line renderer (tested in 2d, no collisions (yet?)) https://www.youtube.com/watch?v=PGk0rnyTa1U&t=299s

 - Something on shell texturing for grass and or fur (see: https://www.youtube.com/watch?v=wbEn3PqX80c or https://github.com/hecomi/UnityFurURP or https://www.youtube.com/watch?v=9dr-tRQzij4)

-- Something with ragdolls eG a playerController similiar to human fall flat, sticky cats or gang beasts
+- ragdoll player controller in 3d, eG gang beasts or human fall flat as comparison

 - A really fancy polished knockback on other players: eg camera shake, nice duration, force, still controll, ample amount of juice, sfx, vfx, particles etc...